internship experience to learn about

-Right now, we have a number of internship opportunities OPEN!
+Right now, we have a number of remote internship opportunities OPEN!

-The confident voice studio in Portland offers voice, performance and piano lessons in a fun and growth-oriented environment.
+Confident Voice Studio in Portland offers voice, piano and other music lessons in a fun and growth-oriented environment.

-Prior to starting her own business, Deanna worked as a manager, trainer, mentor designer, and workshop mentor for ten years, specializing in business operations and leadership.
+Prior to starting her own business, our Director and Master Voice Teacher, Deanna Maio worked as a manager, trainer, mentor designer, and workshop mentor for ten years, specializing in business operations, growth, and leadership.

 - Increase skills that can position you for better jobs and higher compensation

-- Partner with our owner and see the inner workings of a small business
+- Partner with our director/owner and see the inner workings of a small business

 - Get school credit, if desired